PensionBee/ddd-workshop/README.md

             Total Price
 ```

-Here, the `Order` entity is the primary entity which creates a consistency boundary encapsulating both it's own values as well as a collection of `Order Line` entities.
+Here, the `Order` **Entity** is the "root **Entity**" of the `Order` **Aggregate**, the consistency boundary encapsulating every attribute and entity within it.

-**YOU'RE GUARANTEED TO COME ACROSS THE CONCEPT OF AN 'AGGREGATE' IN MOST DDD BOOKS/ARTICLES/TALKS/VIDEOS.
-THIS IS ESSENTIALLY WHAT WE HAVE ABOVE, WE'RE JUST CALLING THEM 'NESTED ENTITIES' HERE SO WE DON'T HAVE TO EXPLICITLY DISTINGUISH BETWEEN AGGREGATES AND ENTITIES.**

 But why do we need this?
-Why can't we just model all our entities in isolation?
+Why can't we just model all our **Entities** independently?

 Good question!
-There's absolutely nothing stopping you doing exactly that but there can be some downsides to this approach...
+There's absolutely nothing stopping us doing exactly that.
+But there can be some downsides to this approach...

 Let's say we have several business rules centred around an order:

-- Spend more than £50 and get speedy delivery
+- Spend more than £50 and get speedy delivery on orders
-- Buy 5 or more of the same item and get 15% off that item item
+- Buy 5 or more of the same item and get 15% off that item
 - Spend more than £100 and get 10% off 'special' items
 - Discounts are capped at £50
-- Customers with an 'Eco' status pay £1 extra per delivery, after discounts, to support the environment
+- Customers with an 'Eco' status pay £1 extra per order line with an 'eco item', to support the environment
 - etc.

-As the number of business rules increases, it becomes easier for our `Order` and `Order line` entities to get into an inconsistent state and we might end up with some gnarly data inconsistency bugs if we treat each entity as an independent unit.
-To reduce the chances of this happening, we can group these entities together and treat them as a single unit when anything about those entities changes.
-This makes it easier to enforce business rules across all relevant entities.
+As the number of business rules increases, it becomes easier for our `Order` and `Order line` **Entities** to get into an inconsistent state and we might end up with some messy bugs if we treat each **Entity** as an independent unit.
+To reduce the chances of this happening, we can group these **Entities** together and treat them as a single unit when anything about those **Entities** changes.
+This makes it easier to enforce business rules across all relevant **Entities**.

-Note that, from a code perspective, it's generally easier to deal with standalone entities than nested ones.
-In many cases, it's reasonable to design entities like this but there are certainly cases where the benefits of grouping entities together will outweigh the code overhead.
+Note that, from a code perspective, it's often easier to deal with standalone **Entities** than complex **Aggregates**.
+In many cases, it's reasonable to design standalone **Entities**.
+But there are certainly cases where the benefits of grouping **Entities** together will be worth it.

 ### Abstract Entities

-Entities all fall somewhere on an 'abstractness' scale.
-Some are very easy to reason about and visualise in the physical world (e.g. a `Customer` entity) whereas others are more difficult - but that doesn't mean they aren't valid entities.
-For example, in a banking application, we might choose to model the process of moving money between two `Bank Account` entities using a seaprate `Transaction` entity, which might look something like this:
+**Entities** all fall somewhere on an scale of abstraction.
+Some are very easy to reason about and visualise in the physical world (e.g. a `Customer` **Entity**) whereas others are more difficult reason about and visualise, and therefore require more exploration of the domain to discover.

+For example, in a banking domain, we might choose to model the process of moving money between two `Bank Account` **Entities** using a seaprate `Transaction` **Entity**, which might look something like this:

 ```sh
 Transaction